-- Slowly begin wiggling your sit bones backwards until your feet are elongated, keeping your core engaged and spine straight.
+- Slowly begin wiggling your sit bones backward until your feet are elongated, keeping your core engaged and spine straight.

 - If you can’t fully straighten your legs, don’t worry.
-It is more important to keep your back flat and create resistance with your arms as the pull your torso downward.
+It is more important to keep your back flat and create resistance with your arms as you pull your torso downward.

-If you can’t comfortably reach your toes or your back keeps rounding in this posture, use a yoga strap to improve your alignment.
-We love the No Limits Stretching Strap from Lululemon.
+Use a yoga strap to improve your alignment if you can’t comfortably reach your toes or your back keeps rounding in this posture.
+We love the No Limits Stretching Strap from lululemon.

 One-Legged Seated Spinal Twist (Marichyasana)

 Think of this spinal twist as “wringing” out your intestines.
 It feels so nice on your spine while simultaneously pushing all those gas pains down and out!
-It’s the perfect pose to do after any meal or after a long day of sitting.
+It’s the perfect pose after any meal or a long day of sitting.

 - Begin in a seated position with your legs extended in front of you.

-- Bend the left knee and place your foot flat on the floor on the outside of your right knee.
+- Bend the left knee and place your foot flat on the floor outside your right knee.